ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 </tbody>
 </table>

-All run times are essentially equal (measurement error is certianly more than a few milliseconds).
+All run times are essentially equal (measurement error is certainly more than a few milliseconds).
 Note how well Numba does; but even without the Numba JIT, the python+numpy version runs in 0.06 seconds, within roughly a factor of two of Julia or Chapel.

 ### Kmer counting